-The Future Transport Strategy is a suite of strategies and plans that set the 40-year vision, directions and principles for customer mobility in NSW - guiding transport investment over the longer term.
-It presents a glimpse of the large economic and societal shifts we will see in the future and places the customer at the centre of everything we do, to ensure we respond to rapid changes in technology and innovation to create and maintain a world-class, safe, efficient, environmentally sustainable and reliable transport system.
+Future Transport is a suite of strategies and plans that set the vision, directions and principles for customer mobility in NSW, guiding transport investment over the longer term.
+It presents a glimpse of large economic and societal shifts, and rapid changes in technology and innovation, behind our creation and maintenance of a world-class, safe, efficient, and reliable transport system.
+During the past financial year, Transport has updated the Future Transport Strategy to reflect changes in local and global trends.
+The updated strategy was released in September 2022.